cjlux/ASMBL/README.md

 There are 2 main ways this repo can be used.

 - As a standalone program that takes 2 input files
-  - An additive`.gcode` file from Simplify3D using the `ASMBL.factory` file to get the appropriate settings.
+  - An additive`.gcode` file from Simplify3D using the `N-Fab.factory` file to get the appropriate settings.
   - A subtractive `.gcode` file from Fusion360.
   - These files require specific setup for this program to work
 - As a **Fusion 360 add-in** where the **ENTIRE** workflow from designing the part to getting the merged gcode is in Fusion 360